biggus-dickus/mailbox/readme.md

 **Dates:** 26.09.2016—01.11.2016.

 To view the app on gh-pages, click [here](https://biggus-dickus.github.io/mailbox/).

-*Note:* you'll have to allow loading the data from an "unsafe" source in your browser to use the app.
-It's because the letters themselves come from a remote server via http protocol to GitHub Pages, which uses https.
-There's nothing malicious about that, just a minor maladjustment.

 ## How to deploy